OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 You must run ``python go-openmdao-dev.py`` from the top directory of your branch before you'll be able to execute OpenMDAO in any way.
-Running ``go-openmdao-dev.py`` populates your virtual python environment with all of the packages that OpenMDAO depends upon.
+Running ``go-openmdao-dev.py`` populates your virtual python environment with all of the packages that OpenMDAO depends upon. and installs the openmdao namespace packages in your virtual python environment as 'develop' eggs so that you can make changes to the source code and immediately see the results.
 You can also view the OpenMDAO Sphinx documentation, by typing ``bin/openmdao_docs``.

 After you virtual python environment has been activated, by running either ``source bin/activate`` on linux or OS X, or by running ``Scripts\activate.bat`` on Windows, you can add new packages